PepinoGz/piu-kb-hook-ltek/README.md

 Tool that allows you to use your keyboard on Pump It Up and also Ltek Dance mat PIU EX PRO Metal 2

-Tested on NX2, NXA, Fiesta 1, Fiesta 2 y Fiesta EX.
-It should work with Pump It Up Prime/Prime2.
+Tested on NX2, NXA, Fiesta 1, Fiesta 2, Fiesta EX, Prime 1 and Prime2.
 To modify the keys, edit the `binds` list in `hook.cpp`.

 # Usage
 Download the pre-compiled binary or compile it, then add it to LD_PRELOAD before executing Prime.